ChristianAhrens/SpaConBridge/README.md

 ## Quick Start

-1. If no DS100 is available, the minimal simulation tool [SpaConSim](https://github.com/ChristianAhrens/SpaConSim) or the generic bridging tool [RemoteProtocolBridgeUI](https://github.com/ChristianAhrens/RemoteProtocolBridgeUI) can be used for testing and debugging.
+1. If no DS100 is available, the minimal simulation tool [SpaConSim](https://github.com/ChristianAhrens/SpaConSim) might be considered for testing and debugging.
 2. Launch SpaConBridge
     * Sound Object table has no entries, no bridging protocol is active
     * App is 'offline' since no Sound Object is active